Skip to main content

 }

-Enabling debug mode is particularly useful to avoid having to cross-reference the facets of each result with the data set’s metadata (using the Get a data set’s metadata endpoint).
+Enabling debug mode is useful to avoid having to cross-reference the facets of each result with the data set’s metadata (using the Get a data set’s metadata endpoint).

-However, it is important to note that debug mode should not be used outside of development/debugging purposes.
+However, it is important to note that debug mode should not be used outside of development / debugging purposes.
 When your query’s issues have been resolved, you should disable debug mode before pushing your query to production.

 Using debug mode in production comes with significant issues such as:

 This page was last reviewed on 16 September 2024.
-It needs to be reviewed again on 16 September 2025 by the page owner #alerts .